sourcegraph/sourcegraph-public-snapshot/cmd/frontend/README.md

 </tr>
 </table>

 Builtin authentication and the different forms of SSO authentication are all mutually exclusive.
-Only one should be enabled for any given Sourcegraph Server instance.
+Only one should be enabled for any given Sourcegraph instance.

 ### Session implementation